Strategies for taking simulation virtual webinar

 - Creative solutions and strategies for planning and delivering quality remote simulation-based learning experiences.

 - An overview of various strategies, along with individual faculty experiences with remote simulation.

 This webinar was created by the ACAPT Simulation in Physical Therapy Education Consortium (SIPTEC).

-Intended Audience: Physical therapy educators interested in delivering virtual simulation-based learning experience
+Intended audience: Physical therapy educators - including faculty & clinical educators - interested in delivering virtual simulation-based learning experience

 - Define essential objectives of remote SBLEs

 - Provide a rationale, including key talking points, for the importance of delivering SBLE in a remote environment

 - Describe strategies for the development of virtual SBLEs

 - Discuss components of successful virtual prebreifing and debriefing